dantleech/blog/source/_posts/2018-07-05-liervik-bergen.md

 The route to Bergen took me over a 260m mountain-hill.
 Not high enough to be a mountain, but you wouldn't know the difference when riding up it.
-From there it was mostly a descent through the subberbs of Bergen.
+From there it was mostly a descent through the suburbs of Bergen.

-Bergen in German means "mountains".
-The cycle path was amazing, as soon as I got into the city limits there were frequent cyclists on racing cycles and mountain bikes (of all ages).
+"Berg" means "mountain" appropriately, although the city was originally called [Bjørgvin](https://en.wikipedia.org/wiki/Bergen) .
+The cycle path was amazing, as soon as I got into the city limits there were frequent cyclists on racing cycles and mountain bikes (of all ages), and lots of runners too.
 The cycle path threaded over and under roads and I only remember hitting a single traffic light while going to the city center.

 The suburbs seem to have grown over the mountains, with roads bridging streams and houses built upon rocks and tunnels everywhere.